 With complete visibility into the costs and revenues of each area, you can identify whether you’re best served to redeploy staff to the more effective product or whether you need to reexamine overall hiring within specific departments.

-As a result of these moves, you can bolster disengaged employees that lack the necessary structure to showcase their best talents or design incentive-based payment schemes that reward high-performing
+As a result of these moves, you can bolster disengaged employees that lack the necessary structure to showcase their best talents.
+You can also design incentive-based payment schemes that reward high-performing individuals.

 An HR Data Warehouse Can Unlock the Promise of Payroll Analytics

-The biggest roadblock to effective payroll analytics is that critical data often gets siloed into specific systems for different departments and functions as organizations grow in size.
+The biggest roadblock to effective payroll analytics is that critical data is often siloed into different sources.
+This usually happens as organizations grow in size.
 For example, certain information might reside in an HRIS system, while other relevant data is only available to finance, marketing, production, or sales.
 Additionally, most of these sources are transactional, so while they may be useful for operational-level reporting, deriving consolidated insights from them requires substantial manual effort.

 First, hidden intelligence needs to be extracted from each source.
-Then it needs to be cleansed and aggregated before consolidation.
-As a result, queryable data is often outdated by the time it ends up in any centralized reporting system.
+Then it needs to be cleaned and aggregated before consolidation.
+As a result, data that can be queried is often outdated by the time it ends up in any centralized reporting system.

 There are a few ways around this problem.